-have the same effect on nearby-city pollution when wind is blowing toward the nearby city as vice-versa.
+Column 2 of Appendix K reports results of a counterfactual test of the instrument.
+It uses M2SLS with the middle funnel and a 300-kilometer radius but conditions on wind blowing away from the focal city in instrumenting for focal-city PM10.
+The first-stage results (shown in Panel A) are nearly identical to those using the baseline model (reproduced in Column 1).
+This is not surprising: the two cities should have roughly the same effect on each other.
 The second-stage results (shown in Panel B) are very different than the baseline results.
-The coefficient is much lower in magnitude and insignificant consistent with the instrument not addressing endogeneity bias.
-In fact, the estimates are similar to the OLS results in Panel A of Table 3.
+The coefficient is much lower in magnitude and insignificant, consistent with the instrument not addressing endogeneity bias.
+The estimates are similar to the OLS results in Panel A of Table 3.

-Appendix J contains other robustness checks of the estimates using the 300-kilometer cutoff.
+Appendix K contains other robustness checks using the 300-kilometer cutoff.
 Column 3 uses a narrow funnel (an 80° arc).
 The point estimate is slightly smaller and is significant only at the 16% level due to the loss of data in the first stage.
 Employing a broad funnel (a 100° arc) with more data in Column 4 produces a somewhat more significant and larger effect than the baseline estimate.
 Dropping days with API below 50, for which the major pollutant is unknown, lowers the coefficient somewhat (Column 5).
-This is presumably due to years with a relatively high number of low-pollution days corresponding to years with a relatively high proportion of high-productivity days.
+This is presumably due to years with more lowpollution days also having more high-productivity days.

 Column 6 shows the importance of including weather controls.
-Without them, the coefficient is lower and no longer significant either because of their effect on the instrumented values or as a control for factors affecting productivity.
-Including the potentially manipulated range of API (Column 7) produces almost identical results to the baseline.
-Including year-by-month rather than region-by-year-by-month fixed effects in the first stage (Column 8) yields similar results to the baseline but even more significant while including region-byyear fixed effects in the first stage results in somewhat different estimates with less significance (Column 9).34 Therefore, the estimates are sensitive to controlling for overall seasonality more so than region-specific effects.
+Without them, the second-stage coefficient is lower and no longer significant.
+This could be due either to correlations between these weather controls and wind direction or because weather directly affects productivity.
+No single weather control alone appears to be determinative.37 Including the potentially manipulated range of API (Column 7) produces almost identical results to the baseline.
+Including year-by-month rather than region-by-year-by-month fixed effects in the first stage (Column 8) yields similar results to the baseline but even more significant while including region-by-year fixed effects in the first stage results in somewhat different and less significant estimates (Column 9).38 Therefore, the estimates are sensitive to controlling for overall seasonality more so than region-specific effects.